k-amara/k-amara.github.io/_pages/about.md

 ### ETH Zürich

 _2019 - 2021._\\
-Masters in Environmental Sciences and Policy.
+Master in Environmental Sciences and Policy.

-### École polytechnique
+### École Polytechnique Paris

-_2016 - 2019._\\
+_2017 - 2019._\\
+Master in Computer Science.

+_2014 - 2016._\\
-Best Engineering School in France - Bachelor of Science & Masters of Science in Data Science.
+Bachelor of Science & Engineering in Computer Science and Applied Mathematics.

 <!-- Awards:
 - Research Internship Award (granted to the 10 best internships of the year over 200)